 - Basic issues in the philosophy of science related to methodological questions in research on diakonia and professional practice.

 Participant activity will be central in group discussions and presentations of PhD projects.

-Students enrolled in the course will receive a text compendium with parts of the literature on the reading list on e-mail.
+Students enrolled in the course will receive a text compendium with parts of the literature on the reading list.